HWRacing/countach/README.md

-# California
+# Countach

-California is software for calibrating HWRacing cars that use the Ecotrons EV2274A VCU.
+Countach is software for extracting data from A2L files.
+At the moment it only works with A2L files generated for the Ecotrons EV2274A VCU by EcoCoder.